 - If employers were aware of accidents and fires’ actual and potential costs, they would be more concerned about prevention.
 The HSE believes that the ratio between insured and uninsured costs of accidents is between 1:8 and 1:36 (see The Costs of Accidents at Work, HSE Books, HSG96;

-- Perversely, when the economy is booming, activity increases, and, particularly in the building industry, accidents can sharply increase.
+- Perversely, activity increases when the economy is booming, and accidents can sharply increase, particularly in the building industry.
 The pressures to perform and deliver for customers can be safety averse;

-- Businesses that are only managed on short-term performance indicators seldom see the advantage of the long-term gains with a happy, safe, and fit workforce.
+- Businesses only managed on short-term performance indicators seldom see the advantage of long-term gains with a happy, safe, and fit workforce.

-In both human and financial terms, the cost of accidents and ill-health needs to be visible throughout the organization to encourage all employees to take preventative measures.
+In both human and financial terms, the cost of accidents and ill health must be visible throughout the organization to encourage all employees to take preventative measures.

 - Providing low-cost guidance and advice.